jeffhsu3/rrBLUP/README.md

 ## License

-This project is released under the MIT License.
-See the `pyproject.toml` file for details (or a separate `LICENSE` file if added).
+This project is released under the Apace License Version 2.0.
+See the `pyproject.toml` file for details and `LICENSE`.

 ## Contributing

 Contributions are welcome!
-Please refer to the `CONTRIBUTING.md` file (if available) or open an issue on the project's bug tracker.
+Please refer to the `CONTRIBUTING.md`.
-(Placeholder for project URLs will be updated in `pyproject.toml`)